-If the parties have Indian nationality (and in the case of companies, if they are incorporated in India), the Tribunal can only apply Indian law to the substance of the dispute.
+In case of domestic arbitrations, Indian parties can only apply Indian law to the substance of the dispute.
 In other cases, the parties may either make an express choice of law or the proper law may be inferred from the terms of the contract and surrounding circumstances.
 It is the law with which the contract is most closely connected.
 Factors such as the nationality of the parties, the place of performance of the contract, the place of entering into the contract, the place of payment under the contract, etc., can be looked at to ascertain the intention of the parties.